A Grant of Probate is an official recognition by a Court that a Will is legally valid.

 The original Will and Death Certificate will not be returned by the Court.
 It is therefore very important to obtain a certified copy of the Death Certificate or obtain a duplicate original from the Registry of Births, Deaths & Marriages.

 A copy of the Will is contained within the Grant of Probate.

 After an application for a Grant of Probate is filed the Court will consider the application and if satisfied will make an order for the Grant of Probate.

 This process can take between 6 – 8 weeks to be completed.

 Want more information?

-We are able to assist with all aspects of a Grant of Probate and will provide a fixed fee quote to carry out the work.
+We are able to assist with all aspects of wills and estates and will provide a fixed fee quote to carry out the work.

 Contact our Wills and Estates team today to discuss your legal needs.